 Learn how to become a diagnostic molecular scientist.
 Research the education requirements, training information and experience required for starting a career as a diagnostic molecular scientist.

-A bachelor's degree is the minimum educational requirement to work as a diagnostic molecular scientist, and many employers prefer candidates who have previous experience working in a laboratory setting.
+A doctoral degree is the typical educational requirement to work as a diagnostic molecular scientist, and many employers prefer candidates who have previous experience working in a laboratory setting.
+Some of these medical scientists hold both a Ph.D. and a medical doctorate.
 The following table describes some of the typical qualifications for this position:

 |Degree Fields||Molecular biology, biochemistry, microbiology, medical technology, biology, chemistry or related fields*|

 |Licensure and Certification||Licensure required in some states; certification is voluntary, but is preferred by some employers**|

 |Experience||Varies; at least 1-3 years of experience is common*|

 |Key Skills||Excellent written and verbal communication skills, ability to work independently, ability to multi-task*|

 |Technical Skills||Working knowledge of molecular diagnostic tests, instrumentation, clinical laboratory concepts and regulations*|